opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 #### EY did not exceed the scope of its contractual mandate

-24     The plaintiffs submitted that EY would only have exceeded the scope of its contractual mandate if it had made “fundamental mistakes”.[^44] The plaintiffs relied on _Jones v Sherwood Computer Services plc_ at 287 for examples of such “fundamental mistakes”.
+24     The plaintiffs submitted that EY would only have exceeded the scope of its contractual mandate if it had made “fundamental mistakes”.[^44] The plaintiffs relied on _Jones v Sherwood Computer Services plc_ at 287 [1992] 1 WLR 277  for examples of such “fundamental mistakes”.
 These included the situation where a valuer of shares valued the wrong number of shares, or valued shares in the wrong company.
 On the facts, EY had valued the plaintiffs’ shares in the Company fully in accordance with their terms of engagement.[^45] Accordingly, EY could not have been said to have exceeded the scope of its contractual mandate.

 ## My decision